electricimp/GoogleIoTCore/examples/README.md

  - *PUBLIC_KEY_URL*: copy [this link](./keys/pub_key.pem?raw=true)
  - *PRIVATE_KEY_URL*: copy [this link](./keys/priv_key.pem?raw=true)

  **Note**: You may use other names, ID's, etc. when following the instructions in Google IoT Console but make sure you set the constants in accordance to your data.
+Also you can use your own keys - [here](https://cloud.google.com/iot/docs/quickstart#add_a_public_key_to_the_device) you can get a sample command for generation of them and then you should upload the keys somewhere and set your links to *\*_KEY_URL* variables.

 ![AutoRegisterSetConst](./example_imgs/AutoRegisterSetConst.png)